Javed1997/Javed1997/README.md

-🔭 I’m working as a Lead at Irunwat India Pvt Ltd.
+🔭 I’m working as a Lead at Aeren IT Solutions Pvt Ltd.

 🌱 Exploring Technical & Data Manipulations.